 Sydney Story Factory

-At the Sydney Story Factory we're on a mission to change the lives of young people through creative writing and storytelling.
-Our focus is marginalised young people - those most at risk of losing confidence in their writing abilities and switching off at school.
-We make writing fun and rewarding, improving their communication skills and boosting their confidence to open up their futures and allow young people to live their lives to their full potential.
+The Sydney Story Factory (SSF) changes the lives of young people through creative writing and storytelling.
+Their focus is on marginalised young people – particularly those from Indigenous and non-English speaking backgrounds.
+SSF makes writing fun and rewarding, improving young people’s communication skills and boosting their confidence, thereby empowering them to pursue every educational opportunity and live their lives to their full potential.

 SSF is seeking funds for The Encyclomedia of Us: The Western Sydney Dictionary Project which will empower 350 Western Sydney young people to create a unique multimedia hub.
 Supported by local adults as tutors, young people most at risk of low educational and life outcomes in seven Western Sydney communities will write about their own worlds, increasing their sense of connection to their community, while developing their literacy and creativity.
 By then sharing this work on the digital platform, they amplify their voices and build a sense of social inclusion and belonging.